-- To sponsor and conduct an annual conference and other conferences, seminars, meetings, and workshops for the purpose of studying municipal issues and exchanging information regarding municipal government.
+- To sponsor and conduct an annual conference and other conferences, meetings, workshops, and webinars for the purpose of studying municipal issues and exchange information.

-- To publish and circulate an official magazine and other publications, reports, and newsletters of interest to member cities.
+- Make available an official magazine and other publications, reports, and newsletters of interest to member cities.

-- To alert member cities of important governmental or private sector actions or proposed actions which may affect municipal operations.
+- Alert member cities of important governmental or private sector actions or proposed actions which may affect municipal operations.

-- To promote the interests of League affiliates (departments) and regions by providing organizational and technical assistance as directed by the Board and consistent with financial resources.
+- Promote the interests of League affiliates (which represent specific professional disciplines in municipal government) and TML regions by providing organizational and technical assistance as directed by the Board of Directors and consistent with financial resources.

-- To promote constructive and cooperative relationships among cities and between the League and other levels of government, councils of governments, the National League of Cities, educational institutions, and the private sector.
+- Promote constructive and cooperative relationships among cities and between the League and other levels of government, councils of governments, the National League of Cities, educational institutions, and the private sector.

-- To provide, in a timely manner, any additional services or information which individual members may request, consistent with the member cities' common interests and the League's resources.
+- Provide, in a timely manner, any additional services or information that individual members may request, consistent with the member cities' common interests and the League's resources.